GWIC/dub.works/README.md

 This will reload the VM and run the provisioning script, which will only install software that is not already present on the VM.

 ## Pushing New Changes
-Pushing changes consists of commiting new changes and then pushing the commits to GitHub from **inside** of Vagrant SSH.
+Pushing changes consists of commiting new changes and then pushing the commits to GitHub.

 ```bash
 git add any-of-your-new-files